Shaoshuai2019/shaoshuai.github.io/_pages/about.md

 <!--- ### <font face="Times New Roman">Publications in 2026</font> -->

    * S. Chu, M. Herty, M. Lukacova and Y. Zhou, [Solving Random Hyperbolic Conservation Laws Using Linear Programming](./files/Chu_Herty_Lukacova_Zhu.pdf), to appear in SIAM Journal on Scientific Computing.

+   * S. Chu, P. Feng, V. A. Kolotilov, A. Kurganov and V. V. Ostapenko, [Novel Adaptive Schemes for Hyperbolic Conservation Laws](./files/Chu-Feng-Kolotilov-Kurganov-Ostapenko.pdf), to appear in Computational Physics.

    * S. Chu, M. Herty and A. Kurganov, [Numerical Analysis of Stabilization for Random Hyperbolic Systems of Balance Laws](./files/Chu-Herty-Kurganov.pdf), International Journal of Control, (2026), pp. 1-16.